-Excerpt from Carson and Pogue (1997).
-Post-Ringold unconformity not shown.
+Excerpt from Carson and Pogue (1997) for the Walla Walla-eastern Pasco Basin area.
+The post-Ringold unconformity not shown.

 Williams et al. (2002, Plate 10).
 An excerpt of a drilling log with hydrogeologic interpretation for Line 3 at the 200 West Area, Hanford Nuclear Site.
 The line represents a "south-to-north-oriented structural section located west of the 200-West Area that extends from the central axis of the Cold Creek syncline north onto the south flank of the Gable Butte anticline" (p.
 4.12).

 An example of Hanford's "functional geology" in Williams et al. (2002).
 I call it "functional" because Hanford's stratigraphic naming convention is not used outside of Hanford (though they so, so, so wish it were).

 Smith et al. (2000, Figure 2, p.
 6).
 A figure that juxtaposes two classic Ringold sections: White Bluffs and the Taunton Site railway cut. "l.f." = local fauna.